310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Keito v2 cg %}
-… And yet, you never change.
+…And yet, you never change.
 You always remain straightforward and clean — like a polished katana.

 Even if those “evil things” existed, it would surely never have an effect on you.